svdleer/kea-api-admin/DOCKER-DEPLOYMENT.md

 KEA_API_ENDPOINT=http://host.docker.internal:8000
 ```

-**Note:** Kea DHCP servers are now configured via the database (`kea_servers` table).
-After importing the database schema, you can update server URLs directly in the database or via GUI (when implemented).
+**Note:** Kea DHCP servers are configured via the web GUI at `/admin/kea-servers` (stored in database `kea_servers` table).
+After importing the database schema, login as admin and navigate to Admin → Kea Servers to configure your Kea DHCP endpoints.

 2. **Start only the application container:**
 ```bash